How to Manually Pick Heavy & Bulky Items from Pallet Rack Aisles

 Also, to improve the ergonomics, the lowest beam level was moved up, meaning more dead air space beneath it so people can pick beneath without as much stress.
 This impacted the rack’s high bay bulk storage capacity, and can also reduce its capacity.

-For slow movers, using a pallet jack to move pallets in/out may be a viable method.
+Pallet jacks: For slow movers, using a pallet jack to move pallets in/out may be a viable method.
 But as we discussed earlier, workers are likely to ignore it because it slows them down on a busy day.
+For any type of frequent pallet movement, jacks aren’t viable due to the issue of moving them constantly to pick from the pallet.

 Pallet dollies were considered, as they allow every pallet position to be mobile.
 Using a dolly, one person can move an entire pallet with relative ease.
 But this particular operation didn’t need that type of transportation for these pallets.
 Also, since the pallet dollies lack brakes, they could bang into each other in double deep rows if carelessly used.
 These dollies are useful for many applications, particularly when a container of items is being picked, or when manual pallet movement is desired, but not this time.